ethaden/confluent-inspect-ssl-certificates/README.md

 DISCLAIMER AND WARNING: You use this code at your own risk!
 Please do not use it for production systems.
 The author may not be held responsible for any harm caused by this code!

+## Pre-conditions
+Please install and use Java 11.x for compiling the code (newer versions won't be compatible with the Kafka binaries in the docker images).
+You also need openssl tools.
+And you might need to install gradle, too.

 ## Generating SSL certificates

 Use the script found in the `demo` folder for generating SSL certificates: